tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_dx_content_strategy.md

 * Coordinate and partner with other documentation teams, aligning or sharing similar assets, workflows, tools, or processes

-* Champion the doc team's correct fit in the organizational chart (e.g., Engineering, Product, Marketing) and the reporting chain
+* Champion the doc team's correct fit in the organizational chart (e.g., Engineering, Product, Marketing) and understand the reporting chain

 * Report upwards with weekly, monthly, and yearly metrics or other data that resonates with the priorities of the leadership chain

+* Identify and cultivate documentation sponsors at the executive level

 * Review analytics and regularly investigate trending pages, then prioritize updates based on analytics